 Registration for Verses will open in November 2025; for our Winter/Spring 2026 session.

-If you would like to receive an email alert when registration for our Winter/Spring 2026 session opens, please complete this interest form.
+If you would like to receive an email alert when registration for upcoming VERSES sessions open, please complete this interest form.

 Coming to Central, VA - 2026!